 August 9, 2018 | Reading Time: 6 mins

 Design is art, and art is subjective.
 Everyone has their own unique styles and takes.
 To highlight these takes, we thought it would be a fun experiment to interview our designers on key design topics to see where they stand.
 They’ve been asked the exact same questions about design trends, bad brands, and aesthetics vs function.
 They’ve answered them separately without any discussion or collaboration.
 Let’s see what they have to say!

-1. What is more important in a design, aesthetics or function?
+1. What’s more important in a design, aesthetics or function?

 Brent: As designers, I think we tend to gravitate towards aesthetics.
 We’re visual people and we want to create something impactful that audiences will love.
 That being said, a good design needs to effectively communicate a message or purpose.
 Sometimes you need to compromise, but the goal for any good design is to balance both.

-2. What’s a current design trend your loving or hating right now?
+2. What’s a current design trend you’re loving or hating right now?